Cptmacmillan2022007/Actions-Syswrt/README_EN.md

 # Actions-Syswrt
 Compile OpenWrt/LEDE with github actions project Github Actions

+# Friendly reminder (not discrimination, don’t associate!
+Don’t associate!
+Don’t associate)
+# For the safety of users in a mysterious oriental country, it is prohibited to upload this project to any code hosting platform in a mysterious oriental country! ! !
+I will not be held responsible if any problems occur as a result! ! !
+# For the safety of users in a mysterious oriental country, it is prohibited to upload this project to any code hosting platform in a mysterious oriental country! ! !
+I will not be held responsible if any problems occur as a result! ! !
+# For the safety of users in a mysterious oriental country, it is prohibited to upload this project to any code hosting platform in a mysterious oriental country! ! !
+I will not be held responsible if any problems occur as a result! ! !

 # I.This project uses github actions to compile the OpenWrt/LEDE system online

 # II.Instructions